 Understanding OSHA is the first step to compliance — but what’s next?
 There are many requirements to operating an OSHA-compliant workplace, and you’ll want to follow all of them.
 From creating programs and policies to using signs, labels and tags — organizations must do their part to protect their workers and run a safe facility.

 Worker participation and training can’t be emphasized enough.
-A critical part of maintaining a safe workplace is encouraging employees to come forward with questions or concerns, without the fear of retaliation.
+A critical part of maintaining a safe workplace is making sure everything is labeled clearly and encouraging employees to come forward with questions or concerns, without the fear of retaliation.
 Encourage participation.
 Provide access to all necessary information.
-And most importantly, lead training sessions on effective OSHA-compliance procedures.
+And most importantly, lead training sessions on effective OSHA-compliance procedures

 Put it in play — implement these safety standards: